AgentD/hausboot/README.md

 This currently requires more work.
 The main purpose, showing that a boot *sector* can be implemented in C++, is done.

+## The FAT filesystem

+The FAT filesystem (**f**latulent, **a**rchaic **t**rash) was the original,
+native filesystem for DOS (**d**ead **o**perating **s**ystem) and has over the years become the lingua franca of filesystems, supported by practically every relevant OS, typically used on external storage media that can be exchanged between them.
+At it's core it is idiotically simple, but full of quirks and semi backwards compatible extensions.

+It mainly consists of a super block and a "file allocation table" that manages data *clusters* that make up the rest of the disk.
+Clusters are basically logical data units, indexing starts after the allocation table.
+Clusters are all of the same size, which can be one or more sectors.

+Data belonging to a file is stored using a linked list of clusters.
+The links are stored in the allocation table, which is simply an array of cluster indices.
+Basically if you know the cluster index that you are currently looking at, you use that as an index into the array and the value stored there is the index of the next cluster where you should continue reading.

+There are special sentinel values to indicate that there is no next cluster (the one you are holding is the last one).
+Unused clusters are also marked with a special value in the table.

+A directory is basically a file that contains a sequence of directory entry records, storing an entry name, the first cluster where the entry data begins, how big it is and some flags (e.g. this is not a file but actually a directory).
+The super block basically tells us the cluster index of the root directory, so we can recursively scan our way through the tree.
+Because power can fail during writes, there are typically 2 of those tables.

+The main difference between FAT12, FAT16 and FAT32 is the number of bits used for the cluster indices in the table, i.e. 12, 16 and "28 out of 32" respectively.
+Also, FAT12 and FAT16 had some special case handling for the root directory.
+This probably has boot loader related reasons, FAT32 instead simply has a reserved region between the VBR and the first FART, where we can park a second stage boot loader.

+You should note, that you **cannot choose** which FAT type you are using!
+It depends *entirely* on **the number of clusters**.
+If your disk has up to 4085 clusters, you are using FAT12, for up to 65525 clusters, you are using FAT16, and for higher numbers FAT32.
+You cannot format a floppy with FAT16 or a 10M hard disk with FAT32.
+What you can do, is dial up the number of sectors per cluster to fudge the cluster count below a threshold and use a smaller FAT for a bigger disk.
+Also, you should stay away from those numbers as far as possible, because different implementations are broken in different ways.

+A disk must have *at least* some circa 32M to be FAT32 formatted.
+With 1 sector per cluster, that gives us 65536 clusters.
+For 4k clusters it would be somewhere around 256M.
+In both cases, you should bump it up a little further tough, to get away from the nasty threshold.

 # Minor Things I Learned Along the Way

 ## Building 16 bit code with gcc